erikwithuhk/mister-softee-tracker-api/README.md

 ## Endpoints
 Users must be authenticated to access these endpoints.
-Accounts may be created using the [Mister Softee Tracker app](http://mister-softee-tracker-client.herokuapp.com).
+Accounts may be created using the [Mister Softee Tracker client app](http://mister-softee-tracker-client.herokuapp.com).

 Base URL: https://mister-softee-tracker-api.herokuapp.com/api/v1/
 Format: JSON